mobxjs/mobx-utils/README.md

 ## deepObserve

-Given an object, deeply observes the given object.
+Deeply observes a given object, array or map.
-It is like `observe` from mobx, but applied recursively, including all future children
+Like MobX's `observe`, but applied recursively, including all its future children.

 Note that the given object cannot ever contain cycles and should be a tree.